Inclined Bed Therapy and Sleep Apnea: Does Sleeping on an Incline Help?

 Does IBT really work?
 It depends on your goals and health profile, but the method is straightforward: raise the bed’s head by 6–8 inches (about a 5–7° tilt) so gravity can assist your body’s natural processes during sleep.

 Unlike flat sleeping, IBT creates a gentle gradient that may reduce pressure on organs, support venous return, and keep airways a touch more open.
-For a practical primer, see our step-by-step guide: sleeping on an incline.
+For a practical primer, see our sleeping on an incline guide.

 Scientific Evidence Supporting IBT